 'A Very Stable Genius': Trump Responds To Renewed Criticism Of His Mental State

-President Trump insisted on Saturday that he is "a very stable genius," following the recent publication of a book that raises questions about his mental state and fitness for office.
+President Trump insisted Saturday that he is "a very stable genius," following the recent publication of a book that raises questions about his mental state and fitness for office.

+Speaking to reporters at Camp David on Saturday, Trump called Michael Wolff, author of Fire and Fury: Inside The Trump White House, "a fraud," and reiterated his earlier claim on Twitter that he is mentally stable.

+"So many of the people that I talk about in terms of fake news actually came to the defense of this great administration, and even myself, because they know the author, and they know he's a fraud," Trump told reporters, adding that he thinks the book is "a work of fiction."

-In series of tweets, Trump claimed his ability to win the presidency on the first attempt shows he is mentally stable.
-Some partisans and political observers — primarily, though not exclusively, Democrats and liberals — along with some journalists have criticized Trump's psychological state, and last year some prominent mental health professionals released armchair diagnoses of the president.
+In series of tweets on Saturday morning, Trump claimed that his ability to win the presidency on the first attempt shows he is mentally stable.
+Some partisans and political observers — primarily, though not exclusively, Democrats and liberals — along with some journalists have criticized Trump's psychological state, and last year, some prominent mental health professionals released armchair diagnoses of the president.

 ....Actually, throughout my life, my two greatest assets have been mental stability and being, like, really smart.
 Crooked Hillary Clinton also played these cards very hard and, as everyone knows, went down in flames.
 I went from VERY successful businessman, to top T.V.
 Star.....— Donald J. Trump (@realDonaldTrump) January 6, 2018